chillakalyan/riscv-boot-analysis/README.md

-# RISC-V Boot Analysis Toolkit
+# RISC-V Boot Analysis Toolki

 This repository explores the early boot process of a **RISC-V Linux system** running in **QEMU with OpenSBI firmware**.